 A student is expected to obtain a degree in accordance with the requirements set forth in the regulations in force at the time he/she is admitted to degree candidacy, or under subsequent regulations published while he/she is enrolled as a degree candidate.
 A student is restricted in his/her choice to the requirements of one specific catalog.
 Students have a period of 6 years inclusive and continuous in which to claim the rights of a specific catalog for a master’s degree and ten years inclusive and continuous in which to claim the rights of a specific catalog for a Ph.D.

 Every graduate student admitted to a degree program is assigned an academic advisor.
 Students admitted as non-degree students, that is, those who do not seek degree admission or who have not yet met all the conditions for degree candidacy, are not assigned to advisors.
 They may, however, consult with the designated graduate administrator within the college where their course work is offered about both specific and general questions.
 For contact information on graduate program coordinators for degrees offered, click here.

 How can I find out more about graduate study at the University?

 One of the easiest ways to find out about graduate study at Coastal Carolina University is by viewing our available Graduate Programs here.
 Additionally, students are encouraged to contact the University by phone and are directed to the following numbers for reference.

 Office of the Bursar 349-2159

 Office of the Registrar 349-2019

 University Switchboard 349-3161

-How can I check my application status, submit additional information, classes and/or grades?
+How can I check my application status and submit additional information?